Caioflp/Caioflp.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master's student in Applied Mathematics at <a href='https://emap.fgv.br'>FGV EMAp</a>.
-Rio de Janeiro, Brazil.
+subtitle: Master's student in Applied Mathematics at <a href='https://emap.fgv.br'>FGV EMAp</a>.<br>Rio de Janeiro, Brazil.

 profile:
   align: right